A Letter from the CEO: Girls and Autism?

 Her angle?

-She got to the heart of the issue: gender bias for girls with autism starts at the beginning, with the vast majority of research being conducted focused on boys with autism.
-The under-diagnosis of girls with autism, the lack of understanding about characteristics of girls with autism, best treatment options, all stem from what the researchers are studying.
+She got to the heart of the issue: gender bias for autistic girls starts at the beginning, with the vast majority of research being conducted focused on autistic boys.
+The under-diagnosis of autistic girls, the lack of understanding about the characteristics of autistic girls, best treatment options, all stem from what the researchers are studying.
 Research drives the agenda.

-Early research on autism included zero girls in their studies!
-And as a result the recognition, diagnosis and treatment of girls with autism continues to lag behind that of boys.
-The consequences for women today who are diagnosed later in life with autism are just now beginning to be understood: reports of feeling “isolated and alien” throughout childhood and higher rates of anxiety and depression into adulthood.
+Early autism research included zero girls in their studies!
+As a result, the recognition, diagnosis, and treatment of autistic girls continue to lag behind that of boys.
+The consequences for women today who are diagnosed later in life as autistic are just now beginning to be understood: reports of feeling “isolated and alien” throughout childhood and higher rates of anxiety and depression into adulthood.

 Help spread the word!
-Encourage more researchers to study autism and girls, provide spotlights to call attention to successful women with autism who can serve as role models for others, and provide more information to teachers and caretakers about autism and girls.
+Encourage more researchers to study autism in girls, provide spotlights to call attention to successful autistic women who can serve as role models for others, and provide more information to teachers and caretakers about autism and girls.

 Editor: Autism Resources & Community